JoshuaKGoldberg/Goldblog/content/blog/my-plans-for-2023/index.md

 This year, I promise!

 ### PhillyJS

+> Goal: make a great online presence for PhillyJS.

 I joined the organizer crew for [PhillyJS](https://phillyjs.com), Philadelphia's JavaScript meetup, as the marketing coordinator.
 That means I'm meant to manage documentation and runbooks, social media presence, and the website.